-Receiving the 21st Century Award, honoring significant recent achievement by a Chicago-area writer, is Grace Paley Prizewinner Christine Sneed (Little Known Facts, Portraits of a Few of the People I've Made Cry).
+Receiving the 21st Century Award, honoring significant recent achievement by a Chicago-area writer, was Grace Paley Prizewinner Christine Sneed (Little Known Facts, Portraits of a Few of the People I've Made Cry).

-This year's Dinner is co-chaired by Tom Ricketts, Chairman of the Chicago Cubs and Marcy Carlin, a Foundation board member and Senior Vice President of Essex Investment Management.
+Co-chaired by Tom Ricketts, Chairman of the Chicago Cubs and Marcy Carlin, a Foundation board member and Senior Vice President of Essex Investment Management the Sandburg Awards Dinner raised $1.5 million dollars in support of the Chicago Public Library.

-BMO Harris Bank is the Presenting Sponsor of the Carl Sandburg Literary Awards Dinner.
+We generously thank the Presenting Sponsor of the Sandburg Awards Dinner, BMO Harris Bank.

 The Carl Sandburg Literary Award is presented annually to an acclaimed author in recognition of outstanding contributions to the literary world and honors a significant work or body of work that has enhanced the public's awareness of the written word.